huntrar/cliquery/README.md

 * Interactive use is as easy as passing the regular flag arguments into the link prompt; this overrides any preexisting flags and allows for more even more flexibility
     ```
-    $ cliq a simple example
+    $ cliquery a simple example
     > - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     > 1. simple sentence - definition and examples of simple ...
     > 2. HTML Examples - W3Schools Online Web Tutorials